-Webflow has revolutionized the web design industry, enabling designers to develop custom websites quicker than ever before, without needing to code.
+Webflow has revolutionized the web design industry, enabling designers to develop custom websites quicker than ever before, without needing to manually write code.
 But building an excellent website still has its own set of challenges.
 Several factors come into play when evaluating a website for its overall user experience and quality assurance.
 In this article, we'll go over the 5 key areas you need to cover on your websites' pre-launch checklist.

 Test your website on as many devices as possible: computer monitors, large laptops, smaller laptops, iPads, tablets, and smartphones.
 If you don't have access to so many different devices, you can emulate each device experience by going to your website on Google Chrome and pressing CTRL/CMD + SHIFT + I to open the developer console.
 From there you can select different devices and change the display window size to get a better idea of how your website will behave on different screen sizes.

 Web Accessibility is the accessibility of a website to people with disabilities whether permanent or temporary.
 An accessible design needs to be easy for everyone, including users who have difficulty seeing or hearing and navigating websites.
 An accessible site will work well on all devices regardless of size, screen resolution, network speed, or operating system.

 Here are some ways to make your website more accessible: